Get Settled at Suffolk

 To thrive in a new culture and learn from it, it is important to be open to new experiences, try new things, and be curious about the way things are done.
 If you are confused by something, ask how it is done in the U.S. Most people will be happy to teach you about their country and customs.

 Don't live in isolation from others.
 One suggestion is to invite someone in your class to have coffee.
 By taking an interest in other people, you shift the focus from yourself to the outside world.
-Suffolk has hundreds of clubs and organizations you can join to meet new people and broaden your horizons.
-Join one (or two)!
+Suffolk has hundreds of clubs and organizations you can join to meet new people and broaden your horizons —including Suffolk's International Student Association, a space for international students to converse, find community, and receive support.
+Learn more about and join a club or organization at Suffolk on SUConnection.

 There is comfort in the familiar.
 Eat and sleep normal hours, and have regular mealtimes.
 Join a sports club, or a discussion group.
 Aim to do at least one activity you look forward to on a regular basis at the same time each week.